CyberT33N/JSON-Schema-cheat-sheet/README.md

 }
 ```

-#### allow additional Properties of specific type
+#### Allow additional Properties of specific type

-- For example, one can allow additional properties, but only if they are each a string:
+For example, one can allow additional properties, but only if they are each a string:

 ```javascript
 {
   "type": "object",